JerryAgbesi/JerryAgbesi/README.md

 a creative mobile applications Engineer.

 - 🔭 I’m currently working on a Recipe App Using flutter
-- 👯 I’m looking to collaborate on on open source projects and bring app Ideas or designs to life
+- 👯 I’m looking to collaborate on open source projects and bring app Ideas or designs to life
 - ⚡ Fun fact: I love to create cool Illustrutions in my free time

 <!--